loconav-tech/blog/_posts/2019-05-03-monitoring-cron-runtime-in-rails.md

 author: gagan93
 ---

-We have our web backend in Ruby on rails, and we use many gems for different purposes.
+We have our web backend in Ruby on Rails, and we use many gems for different purposes.
 One such useful gem is **[whenever](https://github.com/javan/whenever)**.
-We have thousands of cronjobs running per day.
-As our system scaled, it was essential to make sure that cronjobs run in the expected time.
-For, e.g., if a cronjob has to run every hour, we must make sure that cron runs in less than an hour.
-To avoid multiple copies of cron, whenever providers a [solution](https://github.com/javan/whenever/wiki/Exclusive-cron-task-lock-with-flock) using linux file locks.
-Though whenever provided a very clean syntax for defining and deploying cronjobs, there was no insight on what is going on.
+We have thousands of cron tasks running per day.
+As our system scaled, it was essential to make sure these tasks run in the expected time.
+For e.g., if a task has to run every hour, we must make sure that it runs in less than an hour.
+If it takes more than the expected time, the relevant teams must get notified.
+To avoid multiple copies of cron, whenever provides a [solution](https://github.com/javan/whenever/wiki/Exclusive-cron-task-lock-with-flock) using linux file locks.
+Though whenever provided a very clean syntax for defining and deploying cronjobs, it does not provide any mechanism for tracking them.
 So we started building a simple in-house solution.

 ## What we wanted to build
-1. A method to calculate runtime for any cronjob.
+1. A method to calculate runtime of a cronjob.
-2. A syntax in which we can define expected runtime for a job (which should be less than the running frequency of the job).
+2. A DSL to define the expected runtime of a job.
-3. A datastore to keep the last runtime for any job.
+3. A datastore to persist the last runtime of a job.
 4. A notification mechanism (Slack/ Hipchat/ Email).
-5. A user interface to view the last runtime vs. expected runtime for all cronjobs.
+5. A user interface to view the last runtime vs. expected runtime.

 Let’s discuss all these one by one and build a solution :D